densh/densh.github.com/quasiquotes.md

     scala> val tq"(..$tpts)" = tq"_root_.scala.Unit"
     tpts: List[universe.Tree] = List()

-It's important to mention that pattern matching of reference to `Unit` is limited to either fully qualified path or a reference that contains symbols. (see [referential transparency](#referential-transparency))
+It's important to mention that pattern matching of reference to `Unit` is limited to either fully qualified path or a reference that contains symbols. (see [hygiene](#hygiene))

 #### Function Type {:#function-type}